Tuesday, 17 March 2026

 Stage 4, Saffron Walden Premier Inn to Bishop's Stortford (104km), Terrace Park Café.
 Opens 8:30am daily.

-Stage 5, Bishop's Stortford to Hertford (128km), Hertford Coffee Lab on Bull Plain in Hertford though plenty of other options.
+Stage 5, Bishop's Stortford to Hertford (128km), Hertford Coffee Lab on Bull Plain in Hertford though there are plenty of other options.

 Stage 6, Hertford to St Albans Abbey Station (153km),